-Anticipate that your in-house legal technology project will be met with this skepticism.
+Anticipate that your in-house legal department software project will be met with this skepticism.
 Remember it’s not a reflection of the project value, that these questions can be useful, and lead you to a better outcome, provided they don't slow your progress.

 Communicate with lawyers on their own terms

 Why might users object to your solution, and how can you reassure them?
 For example, the 2017 Aderant Business of Law and Technology Survey reports that for 73 percent of respondents, cybersecurity is a major obstacle to cloud technologies.
 Show that your software is a safe and secure solution.
 (Here’s an information security checklist to help you get started.)

 Appeal to lawyer brains with precedent and evidence.
-What other organisations use this technology?
+What other organizations use this technology?
 What kind of results have they seen?
 Share testimonials and case studies to soothe lawyers’ risk aversion.

 More simply stated: Even when working on the same team, lawyers have different specialties, priorities and habits – and our profession’s emphasis on confidentiality doesn’t help break down these siloes.
 When preparing for a rollout, highlight customisation options, show how the solution applies to multiple positions in the department, and frame the legal management software in language that is specifically relevant to each team member.

-Would you like to learn how one company selects and deploys legal software?
+Would you like to learn how one company selects and deploys in house legal software?
 We hosted a webinar with BlueScope, who shared their legal department’s approach to technology.
 Watch the recording here to find out more.